Your CRO Partner

 The hematopoietic colony-forming cell (CFC) or colony-forming unit (CFU) assay can be used to test the activity of biopharmaceutical cytokines.
 Hematopoietic progenitors are isolated from human bone marrow, and plated in a CFU assay to observe the direct stimulatory effects of test articles on progenitor growth and morphology.
 The effects of these cytokines can be similarly evaluated in animal models.
 For example, the data below show the effects of erythropoietin (EPO) measured in vitro (Figure 1, Table 1) and in vivo (Figure 2, Table 2), and of granulocyte-stimulating factor (G-CSF) (Figure 3).
 Hematopoietic progenitors are isolated from human bone marrow, and plated in a CFU assay to observe the direct stimulatory effects of test articles on progenitor growth and morphology.
 The effects of these cytokines can also be evaluated in animal models.

 Contact us at email@example.com to learn more about how you can employ the CFU assay in your organization.

 Figure 1.
 The Effect of EPO on Erythroid Colony Growth in CFU Assays of Human Bone Marrow Cells

-Human bone marrow mononuclear cells were isolated from three individual patients and plated in CFU assays using MethoCult™ medium, in the presence of decreasing concentrations of Control erythropoietin (EPO).
-The percentage of erythroid colonies in samples treated with decreasing concentrations of EPO-based biosimilars can be compared to the number of colonies supported by an optimal concentration of Control EPO, as determined by this graph.
+Human bone marrow mononuclear cells were isolated from three individual patients and plated in CFU assays using MethoCult™ medium, in the presence of decreasing concentrations of control erythropoietin (EPO).
+The percentage of erythroid colonies in samples treated with decreasing concentrations of EPO-based biosimilars can be compared to the number of colonies supported by an optimal concentration of Control EPO as determined by this graph and Table 1 below.

 Table 1.
 EC50 Values for the Effect of EPO on Erythroid Colony Growth in CFU Assays of Human Bone Marrow Cells